 28. Background Checks – Make sure the person you are hiring is actually the person they claim to be.
 Running background checks and license verification is critical when staffing.
 For more information on the importance of this step, check this out.
 An example of a service that will run and verify background checks can be found here.

 29. Management Software – You have an idea of how you want new employees to work and act at your dental practice.
 But to be sure they are being trained with the best information for them to accomplish their duties, look into a management software technology that works well for you.
+Practice management is very important to have a high-functioning office.
+You can shop around to find which practice management tool works best for you.
 Management software can provide excellent solutions.
 You can find more information and compare management software here.

 30. Please, By Now You Need Assistance – If you still haven’t done so, strongly consider hiring a lawyer and an accountant to make sure you have not missed any critical steps when opening your new dental practice.